The Last Kinection

-The Last Kinection is an Indigenous hip-hop group from Newcastle, New South Wales, Australia.
-The band was formed in 2006 by Joel Wenitong, DJ Jay Tee (both from Local Knowledge) and Naomi Wenitong (Shakaya).
+The Last Kinection are an Indigenous hip-hop trio from Newcastle, New South Wales.
+The group was formed in 2006 by Joel Wenitong, DJ Jay Tee (both from Local Knowledge) and Naomi Wenitong (Shakaya).
 The Last Kinection first came to attention with its reworking of the Peter Allen song, "I Still Call Australia Home".

 History

 Elefant Tracks

-In June 2010, The Last Kinection was officially signed to Independent, Sydney record label Elefant Traks who released the band's second album, Next of Kin, in 2011.
+In June 2010, The Last Kinection was officially signed to independent Sydney record label Elefant Traks who released the band's second album, Next of Kin, in 2011.

 Touring

 In 2009, the band supported Public Enemy.
 They followed this up with a national tour beginning in July.

 Accident

-In September 2008, the band was involved in a car accident, with Naomi Wenitong and DJ Jay Tee receiving serious injuries.
-And their other member had died in the accident.
+In September 2008, the group were involved in a car accident with Wenitong and DJ Jay Tee receiving serious injuries.
 Wenitong sustained a broken femur, jaw, wrist, ribs, fractured pelvis, head injuries and was left in a coma.
 The accident was featured in an episode of the Crash Investigation Unit TV series.